OSGConnect/connectbook/FsurfRemote/ScriptingFsurf.md

     $ for i in `ls ~/scans`; do; python -c 'import os,sys;print(os.path.realpath(sys.argv[1]))' $i; done > scan_list

-This will generate a file listing each scan on a separate line.
+This will generate a file with each scan on a separate line.
 Now edit the file using a text editor and add the subject for each scan file.
 After you're done, the file should look something like this: